Mayer Lemon Macarons

 Make the Buttercream for Meyer Lemon Macarons

-- Place eggs and sugar into a bowl of a stand mixer, then set it over a pot with simmering water.
+Place 1/2 cup eggs and 1 cup sugar into a bowl of a stand mixer, then set it over a pot with simmering water.
 Continuously stir with a ship until the temperature reaches 140, or until the sugar is completely dissolved.

-- Add vanilla extract, lemon zest and lemon juice and stir to incorporate.
+Add 1 Tbsp vanilla extract, lemon zest, and lemon juice and stir to incorporate.

 Tips for SUCCESS: